 Features, such as loyalty tiers, encourage customers to keep returning to your store and spending.
 They’ll see the more exclusive rewards at higher tiers, and will be willing to increase their average order value to reach them.

-Gym Direct have a “Platinum” tier where customers get 400 bonus points on their birthday, an 18-month membership to their gym and fitness equipment, a free birthday gift and double-entry into their monthly lucky draw.
+Gym Direct has a “Platinum” tier where customers get 400 bonus points on their birthday, an 18-month membership to their gym and fitness equipment, a free birthday gift and double-entry into their monthly lucky draw.

 The aspirational nature of loyalty tiers creates an enjoyable and rewarding experience.
 Customers get worthwhile results for their purchases and feel valued for their long-term loyalty.

 Modern marketing is data-driven.
 And that’s only set to become more prevalent as machine learning, AI and analytics weave their way into every marketers’ toolkit.
-At the heard of data-driven marketing are segmentation and personalisation.
+At the heard of data-driven marketing are segmentation and personalization.

 A loyalty program gives you the data to be able to segment customers beyond just demographics and previous purchases.
 You’ll be able to see which of your shoppers are loyal to your brand, at-risk or who have churned entirely.